Good Managers vs Bad Managers

-Just as on campus you come across a multitude of teachers, lecturers and professors, so to a workforce comprises of different types of leaders, bosses and managers.
+Just as on-campus you come across a multitude of teachers, lecturers and professors, so too a workforce comprises of different types of leaders, bosses and managers.
 Here’s what separates the good from the bad:

 A good manager usually has the following traits:

-- Managing, as opposed to doing – Good managers prefer to get the job done by encouraging the team to perform, as opposed to sidelining the team to get things done themselves
+- Managing, as opposed to always doing – good managers prefer to get the job done by encouraging the team to perform, as opposed to sidelining the team to get things done themselves

-- Teaching, coaching – When your boss offers to show you the ropes and shares his/her experience with you, you know he/she is one the ‘good ones’!
+- Teaching and coaching – when your boss offers to show you the ropes and shares his/her experience with you, you know he/she is one of the ‘good ones’!

-- Motivating, leading – Instead of barking orders from behind a glass room, good managers work with teams to ensure they understand why they what they do, and that they do what’s right/best for the organisation
+- Motivating and leading – instead of barking orders from behind a glass office, good managers work with teams to ensure they understand why they do what they do, and that they do what’s right/best for the organisation

-- Listening, understanding – Good managers tend to listen to what their team has to say about how things are done and will consider that feedback when providing direction
+- Listening and understanding – good managers tend to listen to what their team has to say about how things are done and will consider that feedback when providing direction

-It’s safe to say that a manager that doesn’t exhibit all of the above traits is a ‘bad manager’.
-But there’s more:
+It’s safe to say that a manager that doesn’t exhibit the above traits can be considered a ‘bad manager’.
+But there’s more to consider:

-- Micromanaging – Bad managers often like to oversee every step of your job, down to how you staple documents, write your emails or answer the phone!
+- Micromanaging – ineffective managers often like to oversee every step of your job, down to how you staple documents, write your emails or answer the phone!

-- Egotistical – One hallmark of a terrible manager is that he/she will often have a mean streak, always stoking their ego and running the team down
+- Egotistical – one hallmark of a bad manager is that he/she will often have a mean streak, always stroking their ego and running the team down

-- Selfish – Team accomplishments are usually the result of teamwork, but ‘bad’ managers have the tendency to own all the successes but are quick to blame failures on the team
+- Selfish – team accomplishments are usually the result of teamwork, but bad managers have the tendency to own all the successes and are quick to blame failures on others

-- Disrespectful – If you are a manager, one way to ensure your team hates you and will do everything possible to undermine your authority, is to treat them with disrespect.
-Bad managers are disrespectful of their team
+- Disrespectful – if you are a manager, one way to ensure your team loses your respect is to treat them with disrespect.

 Create Your Own Style

-To be a good manager, even if you have never managed teams before, you must first realise that: The manager can’t do it all.
-He/she is not the mister or miss ‘know it all’.
+Even if you have never managed teams before, to be a good manager, you must first realise that: the manager can’t do it all.
 It takes teamwork to accomplish success in the workplace, and that’s what you, as a good manager, should aspire to.

-Collaboration, Consultation and Cooperation are the hallmarks of a good manager.
-Do your best to cultivate these traits, and you’ll easily fit into the ranks of the ‘good ones’!
+Collaboration, consultation and cooperation are the hallmarks of a good manager.
+Do your best to cultivate these traits, and you’ll easily fit into the ranks of one of the ‘good ones’!

 Learning the Basics

-While part of what it takes to be a good manager will inherently come from your personality, a lot of it can be learned.
-Broad-based management programs, such as a Masters in Business Administration (MBA), are geared towards doing just that – teaching students how to be great managers.
+While part of what it takes to be a good manager might inherently come from your personality, a lot of it can be learned.
+Broad-based management programs, such as a Master in Business Administration (MBA), are geared towards doing just that – teaching students how to be great managers.